isabella232/help-7/gitbook/superquery/git-integrations/connect-github.md

 <!-- markdownlint-disable-next-line -->
 ![](<../.gitbook/assets/image (21).png>)

-## Step 4 \[optional]: Request permission to install the superQuery Github application
+## Step 4 \[optional]: Request permission to install the superQuery GitHub application

 In cases where you want to connect to a repository you're not the owner of &mdash; such as a repository inside of your company's [GitHub Organization](https://help.github.com/en/articles/about-organizations) &mdash; you have to request permission from the repository owner.\
 \